galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    [ERROR] Exiting due to failure - the job status is not Completed!
    ```

-   You can get detail error message by running `kubectl describe pod`,
+   You can get further error details by running `kubectl describe pod`, as shown here:
-   as shown here.

    ```
    # replace domain1-create-weblogic-sample-domain-job-nj7wl with your pod name